Teddy448/smma-website-d0830/content/pages/home.md

     subtitle: >-
       This is a 30-minute discovery call to see if you're a good fit to work with our agency.
+    content: >+
+      *   By the end of this Audit call, you will have a clear understanding of the next steps you can take for your business to start generating consistent and reliable results online with Funnels & Paid Advertising.
+          Find a time on Dany’s calendar to schedule your call today and we look forward to speaking to you soon!**THIS AUDIT CALL IS PERFECT FOR:**

 layout: advanced
 seo:
   robots: []